xyfool-66/xyfool-66.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👀 About me
-I am currently a Ph.D. student in the Department of Electronic and Computer Engineering at the Hong Kong University of Science and Technology (HKUST), under the supervision of [Prof. Jun ZHANG](https://eejzhang.people.ust.hk/).
+I am currently a Ph.D. candidate in the Department of Electronic and Computer Engineering at the Hong Kong University of Science and Technology (HKUST), under the supervision of [Prof. Jun ZHANG](https://eejzhang.people.ust.hk/).
 Before joining HKUST, I received my B.Eng. in the School of Information Science and Engineering from Southeast University in 2024 (with honors).

-My research interests focus on Efficient AI, with an emphasis on both model-centric (*e.g.*, quantization/sparsification) and data-centric (*e.g.*, token reduction) techniques.
+My research interests focus on Efficient (M)LLMs.

 If you have any inquiries or are interested in discussing my professional portfolio, please reach out to me at [yufei.xue@connect.ust.hk](mailto:yufei.xue@connect.ust.hk)

 # 🔥 News
+- *2025.12*: &nbsp;🎉🎉 I passed the PhD qualifying examination.
 - *2024.08*: &nbsp;🎉🎉 I received the **HKUST RedBird PhD Award**.

 # 📝 Publications